 With increasing interest in Korea, Mannam's membership and activities have been growing steadily.
 One of its goals is to create an innovative networking system between current students, visiting scholars and alumni.
 Mannam currently is developing a mentoring program to help incoming students make their transition to the School easier.

 Net Impact is an international movement of people committed to using the power of business and innovation to solve the world's most pressing social and environmental problems.
 The new paradigm of what makes good business includes ambitious social and environmental goals.
-The free market is the powerful catalyst for social change, and Net Impact seeks to integrate these social advancement goals into the marketplace.
+The free market is a powerful catalyst for social change, and Net Impact seeks to integrate these social advancement goals into the marketplace.

 The UC San Diego GPS chapter aims to create a networking platform for members to engage in formal and informal advancement of their career goals in sustainable business.